 Iglesia el Calvario is located a short minimum fare (5,500 peso) taxi ride from this metro station.
 It’s located up a hill from the popular Jardín Botanico botanical gardens.
 This is a steep hill, so I wouldn’t recommend walking.

-In addition, many taxi or Uber drivers in Medellín will know where Iglesia el Calvario is located.
+In addition, some taxi drivers in Medellín will know where Iglesia el Calvario is located.
 If not, give the driver the address below.

 Address: Carrera 48A # 77-04, barrio Campo Valdes #1 in the Aranjuez comuna

 Phone: +57 4 212 0130

 Hours: Hours aren’t posted in the church but I asked and they said it is normally open in the early morning for mass between about 6 and 9 am and then again in the early evening from about 5 to 8 pm.
 But we recommend calling to make sure the church will be open when you go.

 The Beautiful Churches in Medellín and the Aburrá Valley

 In the metropolitan Medellín metro area (Aburrá Valley), there are over 300 Roman Catholic churches.
 Most notably, there is a complete list of all the churches of the Archdiocese of Medellín.

 We have looked at a total of 33 beautiful churches in the Medellín metro area and the Aburrá Valley in a series on this website.
 And 22 of the churches we have looked at in detail are in Medellín: